Basecamp 3 User Onboarding

 What obstacles prevent the user from exploring Basecamp?

-To analyze the success/fail rate for specific tasks, a point system was used in which each was scored based on each participant’s performance and then given a total score.
+To analyze the success/fail rate for specific tasks, a point system was used in which each task was scored based on each participant’s performance and then tallied.
 Observations were documented along with comments from participants in order to access each task.

 Findings & Recommendations